Hey Billy. What’s a real estate novelist?

 I don’t remember the first time I heard Billy Joel’s “Piano Man.”
 I don’t know if anyone my age does.
 I do recall one time I heard it on the school bus in seventh grade and paying attention to the lyrics for the first time—I believe that’s the first time I ever asked “what is a real estate novelist?”

 I assumed there was something I didn’t know at the time.
-That real estate novels were a genre of fiction, something in the realm of John Grisham’s law thrillers, but with real estate agents instead of lawyers.
+That a real estate novel was a genre of fiction, something in the realm of John Grisham’s law thrillers, but with real estate agents instead of lawyers.
 (And yes, I was aware of John Grisham as a seventh grader, having read and enjoyed The Firm at the age of eleven, I think.
 Still haven’t read Grisham since but I liked it at the time.)

-I didn’t think much about real estate novelists for a long time after seventh grade.
+I didn’t wonder what a real estate novelist is for a long time after seventh grade.
 I assumed Billy Joel knew more about real estate novelists than I did.

-In the age of the internet, I’ve realized and confirmed that no one else knows for certain what a real estate novelist is either.
+In the age of the internet, I’ve confirmed that no one else knows for certain what a real estate novelist.
 There’s more than one reddit thread on it, various Quora threads, and a New York Post article where Billy Joel biographer Hank Bordowitz claims “[Another guy,] Paul, was a real estate broker, but he wanted to be a novelist”—something Bordowitz claims but that doesn’t seem to have much verification behind it.
 The Wikipedia article on “Piano Man” claims the same, citing the New York Post article.

 Oh, and there’s some random investment blog owning the top search result in Google, agreeing with the Wikipedia and New York Post take.